Fiercest fighting in years erupts in West Bank city of Jenin, at least 5 Palestinians killed

 A freelance journalist, Hazem Nasser, wearing a clearly marked press vest was shot in the abdomen and seriously wounded.
 He was shot while filming outside a building that came under fire, his colleagues said.

-“Of course there was a lot of shooting and explosions, but everyone knew we were journalists covering it,” said fellow freelance journalist Alaa Badarneh.
-“All of a sudden we were surrounded and the army started shooting at us.”
+“Of course there was a lot of shooting and explosions, but everyone knew we were journalists covering it,” fellow freelance journalist Alaa Badarneh said.
+“All of a sudden we were surrounded and the army started shooting toward us.”

-The Israeli military did not immediately respond to a request for comment on the shooting.
+An Associated Press journalist at the scene said that he saw the military shoot directly at Nasser.
+The Israeli military didn't immediately respond to a request for comment on the shooting.

+Last year, prominent Palestinian-American Al Jazeera journalist Shireen Abu Akleh was shot and killed while covering an Israeli military raid into the Jenin refugee camp.
+The army has said Abu Akleh was likely killed by Israeli fire.

-The Israeli military said seven members of the paramilitary border police and the army suffered light and moderate wounds.
+The Israeli military said that seven members of the paramilitary border police and the army suffered light and moderate wounds.
+Israeli Prime Minister Benjamin Netanyahu paid a visit to wounded troops in the hospital.
+He praised the forces and said that Israel was “striking terror with strength and determination."

+Hussein al-Sheikh, a senior Palestinian official, accused Israel of waging “a fierce and open war” against the Palestinian people, and said President Mahmoud Abbas would make “unprecedented decisions” in an upcoming emergency meeting.

 The escalation was the latest in more than a year of near-daily violence that has wracked the West Bank.